adi-sharma14/aro-configs/README.md

 ### Steps

-* Deploy the argoCD applications to showcase S2I capability
+* Deploy the argoCD applications to deploy the webapp using **S2I build strategy**
     ```
     oc apply -f s2iapp-configs.yml
     ```

 # 4. Deployment of application using Docker strategy

-Refer the link here for ArgoCD application manifests [code](https://github.com/adi-sharma14/aro-configs/app)
+Refer the link [HERE](https://github.com/adi-sharma14/aro-configs/tree/main/app) - these manifests are used for app deployment on ARO cluster using docker build strategy.

 ### Pre-Requisites:
     1. Openshift cluster is up and running